tikv/deep-dive-tikv/src/resource-scheduling/mesos.md

 - Support for large scale scenarios with tens of thousands of nodes (adopted by Apple, Twitter, eBay, etc.)
 - Support for multiple application frameworks, including Marathon, Singularity, Aurora, etc.
-- High Available (rely on ZooKeeper)
+- High Availability (relies on ZooKeeper)
 - Support for Docker, LXC and other container techniques
 - Provides API for several popular languages, including Python, Java, C++, etc.
 - Comes with a simple and easy-to-use WebUI